 Foundation for Dental Implant Placement

-There are many reasons for bone loss, or deterioration, including periodontal (gum) disease, trauma, infection, and tooth loss or removal.
-When there is insufficient bone to place dental implants, it is necessary to add, or graft bone.
-Sometimes bone is taken from another area of the mouth, other times synthetic bone is used to build up the bone in the area where dental implants will be placed.
-This procedure can often be provided when the implants are placed.
+There are many reasons why a patient experiences bone loss, or deterioration, including: periodontal (gum) disease, trauma, infection, and tooth loss or removal.
+When there is insufficient bone to support a dental implant, it is necessary to add, or graft, bone.
+Sometimes bone is taken from another area of the mouth, other times synthetic bone is used to graft the area where a dental implant will be placed.
+Often, grafting can be done at the same time as the placement of the implant.

 Improvement of Anterior Esthetics

-The bone in the front of the mouth is quite thin and when a front tooth is lost or removed, the bone resorbs, or melts away, much faster than bone in the back of the mouth.
-This eventually leads to a visible bony defect.
-When multiple front teeth are lost, the bone resorption, or deterioration, causes the lip to collapse, undermining the facial profile.
+The bone in the front of the mouth is quite thin, so when a front tooth is lost or removed, the bone resorbs, or deteriorates, much more quickly than bone in the back of the mouth.
+Eventually, this leads to a visible bony defect.
+When multiple front teeth are lost in the front of the mouth (anterior), the bone resorption causes the lip to collapse, undermining the facial profile.